 - Depth of benefit

-- Consider/estimate how much pupil attainment and/or interest and motivation is likely to improve from the award. e.g. a class set of specialist, algebra-focused textbooks could improve pupil understanding and application in an identified area of weakness which might be demonstrated in improved test results.
+- Consider/estimate how much pupil attainment and interest/motivation is likely to improve from the award. e.g. a class set of specialist, algebra-focused textbooks could improve pupil understanding and application in an identified area of weakness which might be demonstrated in improved test results.

 - Breadth of benefit

 - Will the project benefit a narrowly focused academic area or help in a wide range of topics/subjects? e.g. comparing software that drastically enhances understanding of 3D shapes compared to a package that covers many maths topics but in less depth.

 - We do give weight to an application which will also benefit subjects/skills outside our focus areas. e.g. mind-mapping software would aid creative planning and thinking across many subjects.

 - Extension to current provision